 - Unroll the package of crescent rolls and cut each piece in two.

-- Place the dough onto a baking sheet.
+- Place the dough on a baking sheet.

 - Layer with butter and sprinkle with a good amount of cinnamon and sugar mixture.